 - Check for future growth and development

-The structure of the relational schema is authorized using normalization and then makes sure to ensure that the relations are capable of supporting the transactions given in the users' requirements specification.
+The structure of the relational schema is authorized using normalization.
+It then makes sure to ensure that the relations are capable of supporting the transactions given in the users' requirements specification.
 You can then check those all-important integrity constraints that are characterized by the logical data model.
 At this stage, the logical data model is authorized by the users to ensure that they consider the model to be a true demonstration of the data requirements for the enterprise.

 Derive Relations for Logical Data Model